 Master of Science in Biology

-Our flexible, independent and research-focused master's program will allow you to conduct an in-depth exploration of the area you are most passionate about.
-As a graduate biology student, you will participate in interdisciplinary study under the guidance of dedicated faculty mentors, attend seminars featuring nationally and internationally recognized speakers, and present your research at regional and national conferences.
+Our flexible master's program will allow you to develop an individualized degree plan in collaboration with a faculty advisor.
+You will gain the skills and knowledge to conduct an in-depth exploration of a topic of interest to you.
+As a biology graduate student, you will participate in interdisciplinary study under the guidance of dedicated faculty mentors, attend seminars featuring nationally recognized scientists and experts, and have the opportunity to publish and present your research at conferences.

 As a student pursuing your master's degree in biology, you will have two options.

 - Thesis — a minimum of 30 semester credit hours, including six semester credit hours for thesis.